 2020 Research Excellence Award Recipient

-This award is presented to an individual, team, or project that has conducted research in engineering and geoscience that has improved our economic and social well-being.
+This award is presented to an APEGA member or permit holder that has conducted research in engineering or geoscience that has improved the lives of Albertans.

 Amit Kumar, P.Eng., PhD